f-roof/.github/profile/README.md

 - This is a work in progress.
 Everything might change depending on the experiment results.

-### Cite as
+## Cite as

 Mihai Oltean, *F-Roof: A multi-function single-layer roof*, 2023.

 ## Special thanks to

-Dorin Popa, Nicolae Oltean, Emil Roșu, Dani Cotoară, Eduard Șuică.
+Nicolae Oltean, Dorin Popa, Emil Roșu, Dani Cotoară, Cristi Simina, Trăian Mărginean, Eduard Șuică.